DoktorMike/DoktorMike.github.io/_posts/2017-7-28-On-the-apparent-success-of-the-maximum-likelihood-principle.md

 | 6897|     0|     0|     0|     0|     0|     1|     0|
 | 8428|     0|     0|     0|     0|     0|     0|     1|
 | 6725|     1|     0|     0|     0|     0|     0|     0|

 which, for the response variable $y$, looks like the distributional plot below.

 ![Illustration of the time series we're trying to model.](/images/figure/problemplot-1.png)

 For those of you wth modeling experience you will see that a mere intra-weekly seasonality will not be enough for capturing all the interesting parts of this particular series but for the point I'm trying to make it will work just fine sticking with seasonality + and intercept.

 # Estimating the parameters of the model

 We're going to estimate the parameters of this model by

-1. The full Bayesian treatment, i.e., we're going to estimate $p(\beta|y, X)$
+1. The full Bayesian treatment, i.e., we're going to estimate $$p(\beta|y, X)$$
-2. The Maximum likelihood, i.e., we're going to estimate $p(y|\beta, X)$ which in the tables and the plots will be referred to as "Freq" from the term "Frequentist" which I inherently dislike but I made the tables and plots a while ago so bear with me.
+2. The Maximum likelihood, i.e., we're going to estimate $$p(y|\beta, X)$$ which in the tables and the plots will be referred to as "Freq" from the term "Frequentist" which I inherently dislike but I made the tables and plots a while ago so bear with me.

 If you rememeber your probability theory training you know that $p(\beta|y, X) \neq p(y|\beta, X)$.
 Sure but so what?
 Well, this matters a lot.
 In order to see why let's dig into these terms.
 First off, let's have a look at the proper full Bayesian treatment.
 We can express that posterior distribution using three terms, namely the

 1. **Likelihood**,
 2. the **Prior** and
 3. the **Evidence**.

 $$p(\beta|y, X)=\frac{p(y|\beta, X)p(\beta|X)}{\int p(y,\beta, X) d\beta}$$

 The Evidence is the denominator and serves as a normalization factor that allows us to talk about probabilities in the first place.
 The nominator consists of two terms; the Likelihood (to the left), and the prior (to the right).
 It's worth noticing here that the prior for $\beta$ may very well depend on the covariates as such, and even on the response variable should we wish to venture into emperical priors.
 Explained in plain words the equation above states that we wish to estimate the posterior probability of our parameters $\beta$ by weigting our prior knowledge and assumptions about those parameters with the plausability of them generating a data set like ours, normalized by the plausability of the data itself under the existing mathematical model.
 Now doesn't that sound reasonable?
 I think it does.

 Now if we look into the same kind of analysis for what the Maximum Likelihood method does we find the following equation

 $$p(y|\beta, X)=\frac{p(\beta|y, X)}{p(\beta|X)}\int p(y,\beta, X) d\beta$$

 which states that the probability of observing a data set like ours given fixed $\beta$'s is the posterior probability of the $\beta$'s divided by our prior assumptions scaled by the total plausability of the data itself.
 Now this also sounds reasonable, and it is.
 The only problem is that the quantity on the left hand side is not sampled; it is maximized in Maximum Likelihood.
 Hence the name..
 On top of that what you do in 99% of all cases is ignore the right hand side in the equation above and just postulate that $p(y|\beta,X)=\mathcal{N}(\mu,\sigma)$ which is a rather rough statement to begin with, but let's not dive into that right now.
 So when you maximize this expression, what are you actually doing?
 Tadam!
 You're doing data fitting.
 This might seem like a good thing but it's not.
 Basically you're generating every conceivable hypothesis known to the model at hand and picking the one that happens to coincide the best with your, in most cases, tiny dataset.
 That's not even the worst part; The worst part is that you won't even, once the fitting is done, be able to express yourself about the uncertainty of the parameters of your model!

 Now that we have skimmed through the surface of the math behind the two methodologies we're ready to look at some results and do the real analysis.

 ## Technical setup

 The Bayesian approach is estimated using the probabalistic programming language [**Stan**](http://mc-stan.org/) following the model described in the beginning, i.e., we have completely uninformed priors.
 This is to make it as similar to the Maximum Likelihood method as possible.
 The Maximum Likelihood method is implemented using the *lm* function in [**R**](https://www.R-project.org/).
 Thus, in R we're simply doing

     mylm <- lm(y~WDay1+WDay2+WDay3+WDay4+WDay5+WDay6+WDay7, data=ourdata)

 meanwhile in Stan we're doing the following, admittedly a bit more complicated, code.

     data {
       int< lower = 0 > N;       // Number of data points
       vector[N] y;              // The response variable
       matrix[N, 7] xweekday;    // The weekdays variables
     }

     parameters {
       real b0;  // The intercept
       vector[7] bweekday;       // The weekday regression parameters real< lower = 0 > sigma;  // The standard deviation
     }

     transformed parameters {
       vector[N] mu;                // Declaration
       mu = b0 + xweekday*bweekday; // The mean prediction each timestep
     }

     model {
       y ~ normal(mu, sigma);    // Likelihood
     }

     generated quantities {
       vector[N] yhat;
       yhat = b0 + xweekday * bweekdayhat;
     }

 If you're not in the mood to learn Stan you can achieve the same thing by using the [**brms**](https://github.com/paul-buerkner/brms) package in R and run the following code

     require(brms)
     mybrms <- brm(bf(y~WDay1+WDay2+WDay3+WDay4+WDay5+WDay6+WDay7), data=ourdata, cores = 2, chains = 4)

 which will write, compile and sample your model in Stan and return it to R.

 # Results

 Now to the dirty details of our calculations for the parameter estimates of the model.
 Throughout the results we will discuss the Bayesian estimation first and then the ML-approach.
 This pertains to each plot and or table.
 The first result we will have a look at is the estimates themselves.
 For the Bayesian estimates we have the average values and the uncertainty expresses as an estimation error.
 For the ML approach we have the estimates and a standard error.
 Have a look.

 |          | Estimate| Est.Error| Estimate| Std.
 Error|
 |:---------|--------:|---------:|--------:|----------:|